 Weight the chilies down with canning weights (or use a small ziplock bag filled with water, to weigh the veggies down).
 You want the veggies completely submerged under the brine.
 Cover lightly with a lid and place the jar in a pan or bowl to collect any liquid that may spill over.

-Place in a cool dark place (or cover with a kitchen towel and leave on the kitchen counter) for 5-7 days or until brine appears slightly cloudy.
+Place in a cool dark place (or cover with a kitchen towel and leave in a cool kitchen) for 5-7 days or until brine appears slightly cloudy.
 Tap the container and see if there is any activity, bubbles, or effervescence.

 After 5-7 days, strain the brine, saving it.
 Place the fermented peppers, onions, garlic and carrot into a blender.
 Add 1 cup of the brine and blend until smooth as smooth as possible.
-Add the vinegar, (and sugar if you prefer a sweeter hot sauce like Sriracha), and more brine to desired thickness.
+Add the vinegar if using, (and sugar if you prefer a sweeter hot sauce like Sriracha), and more brine to desired thickness.

-The flavors will continue to develop and get more complex over time.
+The flavors will continue to develop and get more complex over time, the heat mellowing.

-This should keep up to 6 months in the fridge ( probably even longer).
+This will keep up to 12 months in the fridge (probably even longer).

 Regular tap water may containe too much chorine in it, inhibiting the fermentation process.
 Try to use filtered water if possible.

-I use fine ground salt.
+I use fine ground sea salt or Pink Himalayan salt .
 If using course ground salt you may need to add a pinch more.

 Use any chili pepper you like, or a blend of different peppers (in the same color palate) .
 To temper the heat, feel free to add a similar colored bell pepper.
-Also, the fermentation will mellow the heat a little.
+Substitute sweet red, yellow or green bell pepper.
+Keep in mind, you will be blending the sauce, so I perfect to stick with the same color scheme to make a vibrant colored sauce.
+For example, I prefer not to mix red and green peppers (which equal brown) but up to you. 😉 Also, keep in mind, the fermentation will mellow the heat a little.